APL-Innovation-Lab/DocuMentor/README.md

 ### Direct Access

 You can access DocuMentor directly if you have an eligible subscription.
 Enhance your documentation capabilities today with tools designed for clarity, efficiency, and privacy.
+[Direct link to DocuMentor](https://chat.openai.com/g/g-IfbzJyTnO-documentor).

 ### Exploring Other Resources